 We’ve got a lot of advice to share for those choosing where to stay in Disney World.
 But what if you want to stay somewhere a little EXTRA?
 Disney has you covered!
 Today we’re sharing our choices for the most ridiculously awesome hotel rooms in Disney World.

 Ever see those photos of those over-water bungalows in the real Polynesian with crystal clear aqua water surrounding them?
 Disney replicated that at Disney’s Polynesian Village Resort but instead of picture-perfect water, you’ll be overlooking Cinderella Castle, Magic Kingdom, and Seven Seas Lagoon!

 These rooms start at over $2000 a night (more specifically, between $2744 and $4976 a night), and offer a level of luxury that many of us don’t typically experience on a Disney World hotel stay!
 They were added on to the Polynesian with the addition of Disney Vacation Club rooms at the resort back in 2015.

-These over-the-water buildings can sleep up to 8 people, with 2 bedrooms, 2 bathrooms, a living/dining/kitchen area, and a private back deck with a plunge pool.
+These over-the-water buildings can sleep a crowd — up to 8 people, with 2 bedrooms, 2 bathrooms, a living/dining/kitchen area, and a private back deck with a plunge pool.
 Honestly, we’re not really sure why there’s a plunge pool instead of a hot tub — a hot tub would be so much cooler/functional, right?

 The inside of these places are pretty stunning though.
 The details in the craftsmanship and artwork really helps sell the Polynesian vibe, and we’d feel pretty relaxed staying in a place like this.
 Plus, the view can’t be beat — just take a look out that window!
 All the bungalows are situated down on the water with full views of the Magic Kingdom.